top of page

 • Final inspection upon project completion

-Step 7: Finalize and Close the Permit
+Step 7: Finalizing and Closing the Permit

 Tips for Success

-• Communicate Clearly: Engage with your contractor and the Building Division to address any questions or issues promptly.
+• Communicate clearly: Engage with your contractor and the Building Division to address any questions or issues promptly.

 Conclusion